 Sequita was also helped a lot by Iloilo Paramount coach the Zen Master Noel Diel.

-Candelario reported before Nationals Joyme was comfortably hitting times of 34 seconds x 2 in training so based on that I saw it’s going to be a 47 sec run at nationals.
+Candelario reported that Joyme was comfortably hitting times of 34 seconds x 2 in training before Nationals, so based on that, I saw it’s going to be a 47 sec run at nationals.